 Do building materials affect the payment of an architect?

 Yes, building materials can affect the payment of an architect.
-Different materials have different costs, availability, durability, and environmental impact.
+Different materials have different costs, availability, durability, and environmental impacts.
 These factors can influence a project’s design, complexity, and feasibility.
 The use of natural or recycled materials may reduce the construction cost but increase the design challenge while using high-end or imported materials may increase the construction cost but improve the quality and aesthetics of the project, wherein architects must carefully consider the choice of materials and adjust their fees accordingly.
 Some architects charge a percentage of the total construction cost, which means their payment will vary depending on the materials used, while others charge a fixed fee or an hourly rate, which means their payment will depend on the time and effort spent on the project.

 How much is the salary of an architect in Australia?